 There are some things to note about the above table.

 I have calculated a hypothetical cash balance to run alongside the account.
-I assume a starting account balance of £8000, and allow the account balance to be debited and credited with each trade.
+I assume a starting account balance of £8000 and allow the account balance to be debited and credited with each trade.

 This is not ideal, as the lowest balance that can accomodate all of Sraffa’s trades produces a quite high average cash balance of around £4000; almost half of the simulated account.
-This is very unwieldy, but short of substantially modifying his trading record, about the best accomodation that I could come to.
+This is unwieldy, but a necessary simplification.
+In reality, it’s unlikely that he operated in this way.
+Instead, it seems that he added and removed funds from the account at different times.

 Sraffa also made purchases of Yen denominated Osaka City loans.
-There was no pricing data available for these bonds, and so, as necessary, they are simply marked at cost.
+There was no pricing data available for these bonds and so, as necessary, they are simply marked at cost.
 Thankfully, they were largely liquidated before the account became dormant.

 The final point to note is that in the original trading record, there are more sales of Osaka City Harbour bonds than purchases.
 This was remedied by simply adjusting out the surplus sales value from the sale transaction noted as adjusted.
 The amount concerned is immaterial.